Bachelor of Social Work / Bachelor of Criminology and Justice | UniSC | University of the Sunshine Coast, Queensland, Australia

 Graduate courses (9) 108 units

-SWK407 Working with Aboriginal and Torres Strait Islander Peoples
+CRM308 Aboriginal and Torres Strait Islander Perspectives in Learning and Teaching

 Discipline elective courses (4) 48 units